Pakistan And England Cricket Teams Pay Tribute To Covid-19 Victims - UrduPoint

 Pakistan men's national cricket team is in the United Kingdom since 28 June and have been looked after well by the ECB that has not only ensured their health, safety and comfort, but also provided them world-class training and practice facilities to prepare for the ICC World Test Championship fixtures.

-PCB Chief Executive Wasim Khan: “For Pakistan cricket, this is a very emotional time.
+PCB Chief Executive Wasim Khan said on Wednesday : "For Pakistan cricket, this is a very emotional time.

 While we resume international cricket as part of our obligation and commitment to the global sport, our heart goes out for all those who have been affected by the pandemic.